-We hold one Undergraduate Open Day in spring each year, and many more which are programme-specific, with some open days also taking place online.
-Our Open Days are a fantastic way to find out more about particular courses and meet current students and staff, and there is often an opportunity to join a workshop or see our students in action.
-Bookings for Open Days are available at gsmd.ac.uk/opendays
+We hold a number of open days each year, many of which are programme-specific, with some open days also taking place online.
+Our open days are a fantastic way to find out more about particular courses and meet current students and staff, and there is often an opportunity to join a workshop or see our students in action.
+Bookings for open days are available at gsmd.ac.uk/opendays